 One of the greatest wildflower displays in the world happens each year in Western Australia.
-A wave of northerly blooms descend from June onwards, heading south as the weather warms into spring and early summer.
+A wave of northerly blooms descends from June onwards, heading south as the weather warms into spring and early summer.
 There are lots of different regions to explore either by tour or self-drive roadtrip.

 You can find over 12,500 species of flora, 60% which are unique to Western Australia, scattered over landscapes of red dirt, rocky outcrops, tall timber forests or sandy coastal dunes.